 The Annapurna Circuit Trek is a classic and diverse trekking route in Nepal.
 It covers a total distance of around 160-230 km depending on the starting and ending points.
-Trekkers typically walk 5-8 hours per day through varied terrain, ranging from lush green forests to arid high-altitude deserts.
+Trekkers typically walk 5-8 hours a day through varied terrain, ranging from lush green forests to arid high-altitude deserts.
 The route passes through various villages where trekkers can stay in local lodges and enjoy traditional Nepalese food.
 The trek offers stunning mountain views including Annapurna, Nilgiri, Gangapurna, Dhaulagiri, and Machhapuchhre, and includes the challenging Thorong La Pass (5,416 m).
 Along the way, trekkers can visit the holy Muktinath Temple and experience the unique culture of the Marpha village.
-The best time to go is from September to November and March to May.
+The best time to go is September to November and March to May.
 Safety is paramount, so trekkers should be prepared for altitude sickness and other risks associated with high-altitude trekking.

-The Budget-Friendly Annapurna Circuit Trek is a popular and challenging trek in the Annapurna region of Nepal, offering stunning views of the Annapurna massif and the surrounding peaks.
+The Budget-Friendly Annapurna Circuit Trek is popular and challenging in the Annapurna region of Nepal, offering stunning views of the Annapurna massif and the surrounding peaks.
 The trek takes about 12 days to complete and reaches an altitude of 5,416 meters (17,769 feet) at Thorong La Pass.

 The weather on the 10 days of Annapurna Circuit Trek can vary significantly depending on the time of year you visit.
 During the spring (March-May) and fall (September-November) seasons, the weather is generally warm and dry, with clear skies and good visibility.
 The days are pleasant and sunny, with temperatures ranging from 10-20°C (50-68°F).
 The nights can be cold, with temperatures dropping to below freezing.